apache/airflow/docs/apache-airflow-providers-remote/remote_executor.rst

     airflow remote stop

-It will try to stop the worker gracefully by sending ``SIGTERM`` signal to main process as and wait until all running tasks are completed.
+It will try to stop the worker gracefully by sending ``SIGINT`` signal to main process as and wait until all running tasks are completed.

 If you want to monitor the remote activity and worker, use the UI plugin which